 THE GCAPA CREW

 “I’ll never own a studio because then people hate you” I said for 18 years as an instructor/choreographer.
-And then I wanted more and was determined to find a way to do it without the vitriol!
+And then I wanted more and was determined to find a way to do it without the vitriol and drama!

 There was so much more that I could do as a Studio Owner than I could ever do as an Instructor teaching at 6 different studios.
 I wanted a home base.
 I was tired of seeing young girls in provocative costumes.
 I was tired of being told “NO” for every creative idea that came to mind!